-With an odd detour via Limerick, it took us four hours, with bathroom break, to get to the Cliffs.
-Our driver entertained us on the way, but to be sure, if you’re not into prolonged periods of time sitting on a bus, this might not be for you.
+With a detour via Limerick, it took us four hours, with bathroom break, to get to the Cliffs.
+Our driver entertained us on the way, but if you’re not into prolonged periods of time sitting on a bus, this might not be for you.

 Arriving at the Cliffs, we were given ninety minutes to experience them, and offered dire warnings as to the risks before us.
 To be fair, people fall off these cliffs quite regularly, so the warnings seemed only fair.
 I pondered if the driver sat in terror for ninety minutes, wondering if this was going to be the journey where he went home with fewer than he had arrived with.

 These thoughts were only brief in my mind though, as we walked up the path towards the top of the cliffs.
-Which, I have to admit, were kind of impressive.
+Which, I have to admit, were mighty impressive.
 Even having seen countless pictures of them, I still wasn’t quite prepared for their sheer splendour.

 At this point I should point out that I am fairly poor at heights, although I tend to stand near the edge of things anyway, to see how it feels.
 In this case though, my partner threatened me a fate worse than death if I stood too near the edge, so I resisted the temptation.